 I get asked by quite a few couples if a second photographer is really necessary when photographing their wedding.
 To be honest, I want a second shooter with me at every wedding I photograph.
-Sure, there are times when a second shooter isn’t feasible (and it’s almost always cost-related), but in an ideal world I have one with me every single time.
+Sure, there are times when a second shooter isn’t feasible (and it’s almost always cost-related), but in order to offer the experience I do, I have one with me every single time.
 Why?
 I’m glad you asked.

 HAVING A SECOND PHOTOGRAPHER ALLOWS ME TO BE IN MORE THAN ONE PLACE AT THE SAME TIME.

 On a wedding day, us photographers get pulled in many different directions.
 One person might be getting ready in one hotel room while the other gets ready in another hotel room… on the other side of town!
 During the ceremony it’s wonderful to have two different views and perspectives of everything that happens.
 While I’m taking family photos, my second shooter can go photograph all of those details you spent so much time choosing while your guests are still at cocktail hour.
 While I’m photographing the bride throwing her bouquet, my second shooter can focus on all the ladies diving for it.
 Who wouldn’t want both of those photos?

 A SECOND SHOOTER PROVIDES A DIFFERENT STYLE, NEW INTERPRETATIONS AND A FRESH SET OF EYES THROUGHOUT THE DAY.

 No two photographers are created equally.
 With a second photographer at your wedding, you really are getting the benefit of two different photographers.
 Twice the experience, twice the creativity, twice the number of photos… but everything coming from that second photographer is different than what you get from me.
 They might use a different lens than I’d use or stand in a different place than I would or maybe just be able to get a real smile from that one nephew who’s just too cool to smile for me.
 It’s a huge benefit.